openbaton/openbaton-client/README.md

 * **deleteVNFDependency**
   * Delete the Virtual Network Function Descriptor dependency of a Network Service Descriptor with specific id
-* **getVirtualNetworkFunctionDescriptors**
-  * Get all the VirtualNetworkFunctionDescriptors of a NetworkServiceDescriptor with specific id
-* **updateVNFD**
-  * Update the VirtualNetwork Function Descriptor of a Network Service Descriptor with specific id
 * **createVNFDependency**
   * Create the VirtualNetworkFunctionDescriptor dependency of a NetworkServiceDescriptor with specific id
-* **getVirtualNetworkFunctionDescriptor**
-  * Get the VirtualNetworkFunctionDescriptor with specific id of a NetworkServiceDescriptor with specific id
-* **deleteVirtualNetworkFunctionDescriptors**
-  * Delete the Virtual Network Function Descriptor of a Network Service Descriptor with specific id
-* **createVNFD**
-  * Create the Virtual Network Function Descriptor of a NetworkServiceDescriptor with specific id
 * **getPhysicalNetworkFunctionDescriptors**
   * Get all the Physical Network Function Descriptors of a Network Service Descriptor with specific id
 * **getPhysicalNetworkFunctionDescriptor**